Rodgers sought treatments instead of COVID-19 vaccine - KESQ

 AP Pro Football Writer

-Green Bay Packers quarterback Aaron Rodgers says he sought alternative treatments instead of the NFL-endorsed COVID-19 vaccinations because of an allergy he has to ingredients in two of the FDA-approved shots.
-Rodgers, who has been tested daily as part of NFL protocols for the unvaccinated, came up positive for the coronavirus on Wednesday.
-He tells SiriusXM’s “Pat McAfee Show” he didn’t feel well on Thursday but was much better on Friday.
+Green Bay Packers quarterback Aaron Rodgers says he sought alternative treatments instead of the NFL-endorsed COVID-19 vaccinations because he is allergic to an ingredient in two of the FDA-approved shots.
+The 37-year-old Rodgers did not say what ingredient he was allergic to, or how he knows he is allergic.
+Rodgers, who has been tested daily as part of NFL protocols for the unvaccinated, found out he contracted COVID-19 on Wednesday.
+The reigning NFL MVP tells SiriusXM’s “Pat McAfee Show” he didn’t feel well on Thursday but was much better on Friday.